ricardor4/ricardor4.github.io/_posts/2020-5-30-PAC-Learning.md

 A learning game
 ===============

-In this section we are going to follow section 1.1 of [@kearns].
+In this section we are going to follow section 1.1 of Kearns book.
 Let us consider the following 1-player game of learning an axis aligned rectangle, that is, given an unknown axis aligned rectangle ($$\mathcal{R}$$, called the **target**) in the euclidean plane the player